1. The Hellfire Club

-The Hell Fire Club is perched in the Dublin Mountains, burned out and abandoned, is an old hunting lodge that reeks of brimstone to this day.
-Built in 1735 on a Neolithic passage tomb, the building was used by a cult made up of Lords and noblemen (the Hell Fire Club) to practice immoral acts and hold black masses to summon Satan.
+The Hellfire Club is perched in the Dublin Mountains, burned out and abandoned.
+It's an old hunting lodge that reeks of brimstone to this day.
+Built in 1725 on a Neolithic passage tomb, the building was used by a cult made up of Lords and noblemen (the Hell Fire Club) to practice immoral acts, black magic and hold masses to summon Satan.
 Visitors are said to experience an oppressive atmosphere and see demonic manifestations.

 3. Lady Isobel and the Phantom Children

 Looking at Ballygally Castle, a cute Scottish baronial pile on the Antrim coast, you’d never think it was one of the most haunted places in Ireland.
 It all started when a previous owner locked his wife, Lady Isobel, in a tower because she couldn’t produce a male heir.
 Rather than starve, Isobel leapt to her death on the rocks below.
-Now a hotel, guests have seen her spectre and phantom children roaming the corridors.
+Now a hotel, guests have seen the spectre of a young woman and phantom children roaming the corridors.

 4. Ghost River